 Note: If you are not a U.S. citizen, consult the embassy or consulate of the countries you will visit to learn their document requirements.
 You can check the following website to find contact information for the consulate of the country you will be visiting: https://www.state.gov/s/cpr/32122.htm.

 For non-U.S. citizens, the procedures that you will need to follow may be different than those for U.S. citizens.
 It is important to initiate this process as soon as possible in order to assemble documents and allow time for lengthy procedures.

 The University of Washington is committed to providing access and reasonable accommodation in its services, programs, activities, and education for individuals with disabilities.
 To request disability accommodation for this program, contact Disability Resources for Students at least 8 weeks in advance of your departure date.
 Contact info at disability.uw.edu.

-$350 of the total program fee and the $350 UW Study Abroad Fee are non-refundable and non-revocable once a contract has been submitted, even if you withdraw from the program.
+$350 of the total program fee and the $450 UW Study Abroad Fee are non-refundable once you have submitted a contract.
 Students withdrawing from a program are responsible for paying a percentage of the program fee depending on the date of withdrawal.
-More details about the withdrawal policy are included in your payment contract.
+More details about the withdrawal policy will be included in your payment contract.
 No part of the program fee is refundable once the program has begun.
-The date of withdrawal is considered the date (business day) a withdrawal form is received by the UW Study Abroad Office.
+The date of withdrawal is considered the business day a withdrawal application is received by UW Study Abroad.
 Notice of withdrawal from the program must be made in writing by completing the following steps:

 Visit the Withdrawals section of our website for more information.